khushii-17/assessment-streamoid/README.md

 - Add tests:
 	- Unit tests for the CSV parsing and validation logic.
 	- Integration tests for endpoints (using a test database or Dockerized Postgres).
-- Improve CSV error reporting: include row number and validation error messages.
-- Add pagination for GET `/products/`.
-- Make search filters more flexible (support single-sided price filters and multiple brands/colors).
-- Add authentication/authorization for the upload endpoint.

----

-If you'd like, I can add automated tests for the CSV parsing logic and the search SQL builder next.
-Which would you prefer I do first?